kzar/davemail/README.md

    the tag to folder mapping as specified in .davemailrc.
 For example, a message with the tag `inbox` should be moved to the `INBOX` folder, and a message with no relevant tags should be moved to the `Archive` folder.
-   For my work emails new messages are tagged (e.g. spam), but the folder to tag mapping isn't maintained.
 3. Those scripts also run my pre and post synchronisation hooks in Emacs, which I then use to update my modeline display etc.
 4. [Notmuch][6] Emacs client is then used for reading and tagging message.
    [Gnus alias][7] for handling my different email identities + signatures.
-5. Outgoing emails are sent using [msmtp][8], back out via FastMail or Gmail's servers.
+5. Outgoing emails are sent using [msmtp][8], back out via FastMail's servers.
 6. [vdirsyncer][9] synchronises my contacts and calendars with FastMail so that I have a local copy to use for address completion etc.